Jack Harrison (footballer, born 1996): 2018–2021: On loan

 For Harrison's two game-winning goals in November 2019 against Blackburn Rovers and Reading, as well as an additional goal and an assist the same month, he was nominated for the EFL Championship Player of the Month for November, losing out to eventual award-winner, Hull City's Jarrod Bowen.
-His fifth goal of the 2019–20 season came on 29 December 2019, in a 5–4 win at Birmingham City.
+His fifth goal of the 2019–20 season came on 29 December, in a 5–4 win at Birmingham City.
 Harrison ultimately helped Leeds gain promotion to the Premier League as EFL Championship champions.

-2020–21 season

 On 10 August 2020, it was announced that Harrison would join Leeds for a third successive season on loan, this time with a view to a permanent move, in preparation for the club's return to the Premier League.
-He scored his first Premier League goal for Leeds, and the club's first goal in the top flight of English football for 16 years, in their first league match of the season against Liverpool.
-Harrison made his 100th appearance for Leeds in a 1–0 victory against Everton on 28 November 2020 at Goodison Park in Leeds' first win at the opponent club's venue since 1990, and scored his second goal of the season in Leeds' 5–2 home win over Newcastle United on 16 December, a 30-yard top-corner "screamer" that he unleashed from just outside the Newcastle penalty area, having received the ball in his own half.
-Harrison scored again on 29 December 2020 in Leeds’ 5–0 win over West Bromwich Albion at The Hawthorns.
+He scored his first Premier League goal for Leeds, and the club's first goal in the top flight of English football for 16 years, in their first league match of the 2020–21 season against Liverpool.
+On 28 November, Harrison made his 100th appearance for Leeds in a 1–0 victory against Everton at Goodison Park in Leeds' first win at the opponent club's venue since 1990.
+On 16 December, scored his second goal of the season in Leeds' 5–2 home win over Newcastle United, a 30-yard top-corner "screamer" that he unleashed from just outside the Newcastle penalty area, having received the ball in his own half.
+On 29 December, Harrison scored in Leeds' 5–0 win over West Bromwich Albion at The Hawthorns.
 On 15 May 2021, Harrison put in a man of the match performance in a 4–0 away win over Burnley.

-2021–22 season
+2021–2023: Permanent transfer

-On 2 July 2021, Leeds officially announced the permanent signing of Harrison on a three year contract for a transfer fee of £11 million.
-He scored his first two goals of the season in a 3–0 victory over Crewe Alexandra in the second round of the EFL Cup on 24 August.

-On 16 January 2022, Harrison scored his first senior hat-trick, helping Leeds to a 3–2 victory over West Ham in the league.

-On 22 May 2022, Harrison scored a stoppage time winner in a 2–1 win against Brentford at the Brentford Community Stadium, with Leeds staying up in the Premier League as a result of the victory.
+On 2 July 2021, Leeds officially announced the permanent signing of Harrison on a three-year contract for a transfer fee of £11 million.
+He scored his first two goals of the 2021–22 season in a 3–0 victory over Crewe Alexandra in the second round of the EFL Cup on 24 August.
+On 16 January 2022, Harrison scored his first senior hat-trick, helping Leeds to a 3–2 victory over West Ham United in the league.
+On 22 May, Harrison scored a stoppage time winner in a 2–1 win against Brentford at the Brentford Community Stadium, with Leeds staying up in the Premier League as a result of the victory.

+On 6 April 2023, Harrison signed a new five-year deal with Leeds, committing him to the club until 2028.
+On the last day of the 2022–23 season, Harrison scored, but Leeds ultimately lost 4–1, a result which saw them relegated from the Premier League.